sere/cmssw/HeterogeneousCore/MPICore/doc/README.md

 This path acts as the slave of the protocol.
 It waits for the work that has to be executed.
-  - FetchProducer::EDProducer waits and receives the message from the CPU node, then produces it unmodified;
+  - FetchProducer::EDProducer waits and receives the vector from the CPU node, then produces it unmodified;
-  - WorkProducer::EDProducer consumes the message and executes the associated job (for now, waiting a random amount of time and adding the mpi_id to the string), then produces the answer to be sent to the CPU node;
+  - WorkProducer::EDProducer consumes the vector, views it as two vectors of equal length and produces the element-wise sum of the two vectors;
-  - SendAnalyzer::EDAnalyzer consumes the answer and sends it to the CPU node via an MPI_Send.
+  - SendAnalyzer::EDAnalyzer consumes the result and sends it to the CPU node via MPI_Send.

 ### Building